jcpsimmons/blog/_posts/2017-11-22-books-i-am-reading.md

 I want the opening section of my loadbang piece to be improvisatory sounding.
 For inspiration I'm using the opening bassoon solo from *The Rite of Spring*.
 The best way to get something improvisatory sounding is to.....dictate something improvised.

 ![Improv Videos](https://simsi.es/blog/public/improv-videos.png)

-**Edit (11-22-2017)**:

-Since posting yesterday I've set about uploading all of my improvisations to YouTube.
-I will continue to do so, improving the audio quality and video quality as I obtain access to better equipment.
-Here are a couple of my favorites:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_Lv_LO_BA-o" frameborder="0" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/c_c9CBQL6Is" frameborder="0" allowfullscreen></iframe>